 #!/usr/bin/env bash #SBATCH -p batch #SBATCH -J blastn #SBATCH -n 4 # load the blast module module load blast/2.6.0+ # run the blast with 4 CPU threads (cores) blastn -query ~/data/sequences/drosoph_14_sequences.seq -db nt -num_threads 4

-Submit the script with
+We then submit the script with the

 $ sbatch blast.sbatch Submitted batch job 1082

 Users' home folders are mounted over the network (on "wingu"), so when you're on mammoth or taurus any time you write to the disk (ie job output) has to go round trip over the network.